26 Places in India That Look Like Their Foreign Travel Twins

 A2: Rann of Kutch, Gujarat

-The White Rann of Kutch is very unique place of India – It’s Gujarat’s large flat salt desert.
+The White Rann of Kutch is very unique place in India.
+It’s Gujarat’s large flat salt desert.
 It resembles the salt flats of Uyuni in Bolivia, which are said to be the world’s largest mirrors.
-The best time to visit the Rann of Kutch is during the winter from October to February.
-You can also camp in a tent at the edge of these salt flats during the Rann Utsav or the Festival at the White Rann.
+The best time to explore the Rann of Kutch is in the cool winter months, from October to February.
+If you visit during the Rann Utsav, you can even stay in cozy tents right by the stunning white salt desert—it’s a one-of-a-kind experience filled with music, color, and culture.

 B2: Thar desert, Jaisalmer, Rajasthan